DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v7/readme.md

 - Introduces an attempt at reducing repetition through abstraction
 - Highlights challenges related to state management in functions
-- Does not improve output quality compared to Version 6
+- Does not provide consistent improvement over Version 6
 - Helps clarify limitations of the current architecture

 ---